Friday, 9 December 2016

 The British sugar beet industry has quietly collapsed.

-African American servicemen weren’t allowed to take British children and mothers home, and they themselves could not stay in the UK.
+African American servicemen weren’t allowed to take British children and their mothers home, and they themselves could not stay in the UK.
 (Bonnie Greer)

 1962 Commonwealth Immigrants Act (an act of 1948 gave Commonwealth citizens British citizenship)